ryscheng/paper-template/README.md

 ### Microsoft Word

-As much as we all hate to admit it, MS Word is still the best grammar and spellchecker out there.
+Like it or not, MS Word is probably still the best grammar and spellchecker out there.
 To open your publication in MS Word, first compile it to HTML
 ```bash
 $ make html
 ```